 As Jon tried to decide in the moment if he should just let the matter drop or press further, Madeline reluctantly jumped in.
 “What’s the problem with him dating Amar?
 He seemed okay all the times I met him.”

 Kyle’s tone was flat.
 “The problem is that he used to be a supercriminal, and not just any supercriminal.
 I used to be a drug addict a lifetime ago, and just because he was angry that I fired a couple of arrows that destroyed the super computer he was going to use to raise an android army to take over his homeland, he reached into my brain and made my addiction flare up all over again, just to make me pay.
-It took him a second to put me all the way back to square one.”
+It took him five seconds to put me all the way back to square one.”

 Madeline stammered an “I’m sorry” and looked away.